mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 ![local norm](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindformers/docs/source_zh_cn/acc_optimize/image/local_norm.png)

-It can be found that in the scenario shown in this figure, the local norm value of model.tok_embeddings.embedding_weight has a large difference, which can be focused on troubleshooting the implementation of the embedding and the calculation accuracy, etc.
+It can be found that in the scenario shown in this figure, the local norm value of model.tok_embeddings.embedding_weight has a large difference, which can be focused on troubleshooting the implementation of the Embedding and the calculation accuracy, etc.

 The local norm value only serves as a preliminary judgment of whether the reverse computation is correct, if we want to compare the reverse computation in depth, we need to compare the MindSpore and PyTorch reverse computation values layer by layer by using the Dump tool.